SpaceSUITE-ReactiveResponseCourses/Image-Processing-Course-for-Building-Management---Spain/README.md

    -  You can find the instructions to do this here: [GEE](https://github.com/SpaceSUITE-ReactiveResponseCourses/Image-Processing-Course-for-Building-Management---Spain/blob/main/installation%20guides/google_earth_engine.md)

 4. Copernicus account
-   - You need to have login credentials to download satelite data in the exercises.
+   - You need to have login credentials to download satellite data in the exercises.
+   - You can find the instructions to do this here: [Copernicus](https://github.com/SpaceSUITE-ReactiveResponseCourses/Image-Processing-Course-for-Building-Management---Spain/blob/main/installation%20guides/corpenicus%20login.md)
    - **NOTE**: If you have login credentials to the EU Portal, these will work as well.